USDA Central Oregon Hay 05/07 12:05

 ======================================================================

-Compared to the last report, demand is moderate on all types of hay,
+Compared to the last report, demand was moderate this trading session

 According to the U.S.